roots/wp-composer/docs/r2-deployment.md

 ## Prerequisites

 1. A Cloudflare account with R2 enabled.
-2. An R2 bucket created for the repository (e.g., `wp-composer-repo`).
+2. An R2 bucket created for the repository (e.g., `wp-packages-repo`).
 3. An R2 API token with read/write access to the bucket.
 4. AWS CLI v2 installed (for manual operations and debugging).